how much air does a plasma cutter need

 Nitrogen

 This is the best gas to use if you cut a lot of aluminum or stainless.
 Cut quality and consumables life is good (1000 starts is pretty average).
-For thick materials over 1/2″ though, it just doesn’t perform as well as other gases.
+For thick materials over 1/2″, though, it doesn’t perform as well as other gases.

 Argon-Hydrogen

 This is awesome for thick aluminum and stainless.
-It’s the hottest burning gas in the typical lineup so it really boosts the heavy-duty applications.
+It’s the hottest burning gas in the typical lineup, so it really boosts the heavy-duty applications.
 The only problem is that this stuff is really pricey, so you’re best off only using it when you need to.

 The main challenge with these alternate gases is that your machine needs to be compatible.
 This is why lots of job shops and garages just go with a regular compressed air unit.
 It’s the simplest and cheapest to maintain.
-Usually, the only time that using other gases makes sense is when you’re doing a lot of well-paid production cutting.

 Setting Plasma Cutter Air Pressure